Who Is the Screaming Man at Pillar Path Waypoint in Elden Ring – Igon’s Quest Guide

 Step 2 – The Dragon Pit

-Keep heading down the road, take out the NPC invader, and then keep going to the Dragon Pit, a dungeon.
+Keep heading down the road, take out the NPC invader the Ancient Dragon-Man, and then keep going to the Dragon Pit, a dungeon.
 The Dragon Pit dungeon is not particularly confusing, but there are some tough fights here.
-When you get to the part that tells you to be brave, you’ll need to take a leap of faith, which will bring you to a boss fight.
+When you get to the part that tells you to be brave, you’ll need to take a leap of faith, which will bring you to a boss fight, which is a second encounter with the Ancient Dragon-Man.
+But this time, he’s significantly harder.
+Beat him, and he’ll drop 130,000 Runes and the Dragon-Hunter’s Great Katana.

 Step 3 – Arriving in the Jagged Peaks